Robert Henry Best: Death

 Best served his sentence at the federal prison in Danbury, Connecticut.
 On August 12, 1951, he was transferred to the Medical Center for Federal Prisoners in Springfield, Missouri.
 Best died there of a brain hemorrhage on December 16, 1952, and was buried at the Pacolet Methodist Church Cemetery, Pacolet, South Carolina, on December 21, 1952.
 Fellow Nazi propagandist Herbert John Burgman, another American who created broadcasts in support of the Nazi regime, died at the same prison as Best on the first anniversary of Best's death.

 Literature reference

-Journalist William L. Shirer, author of Rise and Fall of the Third Reich, in 1942 broke the story of Best's propaganda work for the Nazi regime and in 1948 testified at Best's trial for treason.
+Journalist William L. Shirer, author of The Rise and Fall of the Third Reich, in 1942 broke the story of Best's propaganda work for the Nazi regime and in 1948 testified at Best's trial for treason.
 Soon afterward, Shirer released a novel The Traitor (1950) in which "the main characters were journalists resembling Shirer and Best."